Techtonica/curriculum/dev-tools/operating-systems.md

 ### Week 2 Keywords and Questions

-- What is an operating system?
+- What is an operating system? (see slides)
-- What operating systems do you  know
+- What operating systems do you  know (see slides)
-- How does it differ from a “normal program” (such as word)
+- How does it differ from a “normal program” (such as word) (see lesson section)
-- What is Linux, why do people LOOOOVVVEE it?
+- What is Linux, why do people LOOOOVVVEE it? (see supplemental materials)

 ### Motivation